TomBatty/Wildwood-Website/src/pages/programs.md

 ### Phoenix Project
 We take broken cars, donated by the community, repair them and then donate them on to families affected by domestic violence.

-A hands on mechanical program with real world outcomes for 14-15 year old boys Wednesdays 9 till 11.30
+A hands on mechanical program with real world outcomes for 14-15 year old boys.

+Wednesdays 9 till 11.30

 **Cost:**